Ibgentle/alx-system_engineering-devops/0x00-shell_basics/README.md

 100 - A script to move all files with uppercase names to the /tmp/u directory 101 - A script to delete all emacs files (files ending in ~) 102 - This script creates three directories
+103 - A script to list files separated by comma